 The deposit was formed 7-12 million years ago.
 It was discovered by New Zealand scientists in 1952 and then subsequently investigated by private companies and government researchers from 1975 to 1981.
 Extensive sampling and geophysical surveys conducted during this period means the deposit is well defined, with approximately 25 million tonnes of P2O5 identified in the most intensely sampled area, but is likely to be much more in the broader area of interest to CRP.

-Our key roles for the CRP project and management group has been in the areas of exploration planning and advice, data management and analysis, resource estimation advice and tenement management.
+Our key roles for the CRP project and management group has been in the areas of exploration planning and advice, data management and analysis, resource estimation advice, and tenement management.
 In early 2014 Kenex completed two exciting pieces of work for CRP.
-These projects – updating the local geology and developing a 3D geological model and a mineral prospectivity model – are being used by CRP to aid not only their exploration planning but also their environmental management aspirations.
-Two 3D geological models were built as part of the efforts to model the geological environments, nodular phosphate distribution and prospectivity over the central Chatham Rise.
+These projects – updating the local geology and developing a 3D geological model and mineral potential map – are being used by CRP to aid not only their exploration planning but also their environmental management aspirations.
+Two 3D geological models were built as part of the efforts to model the geological environments, nodular phosphate distribution, and mineral potential over the central Chatham Rise.
 The purpose was to confirm and improve upon the existing geological knowledge of the region on both a local scale where the data density is relatively high, and regionally where only seismic data has extensive coverage.
 The regional model was used to establish parameters to constrain the potential regions of phosphatisation and nodule formation during the Early Paleogene and Neogene periods.
 The local scale model was built over the mining permit area, to refine structural and geological interpretations.
-This information was incorporated into the 2D prospectivity modelling.
+This information was incorporated into the 2D mineral potential mapping.

-Weights of Evidence and Fuzzy Logic prospectivity models have been undertaken, following on from the above discussed 3D geological modelling of the project area.
-Together these models are being utilised to facilitate the understanding of the resource distribution and extending key resource variables outside the mining permit, thus helping plan future exploration.
-The models collectively have also been used by RSC Consulting Ltd to aid geologically constraining a mineral resource estimate (March 2014) and preparation of JORC compliant technical report.
+Weights of evidence and fuzzy logic mineral potential models have been implemented, following on from the above discussed 3D geological modelling of the project area.
+Together, these models are being utilised to facilitate the understanding of the resource distribution and extending key resource variables outside the mining permit, thus helping plan future exploration.
+The models collectively have also been used by RSC Consulting Ltd to aid in geologically constraining a mineral resource estimate (March 2014) and preparation of JORC compliant technical report.